 This is a more novel approach named after the character on the spirit bottle.
 The patient lies supine with both the knee and hip flexed.
 The practitioner places a foot on the patient’s stretcher with their own knee bent (hence the “Captain Morgan” moniker) and positioned behind the patient’s knee.
 The practitioner places a hand under the patient’s knee and the other on their ankle.
 With the first hand, the practitioner lifts the patient’s femur up while plantar flexing their own ankle to raise the patient’s femur up.
 The practitioner then applies gentle downward pressure over the patient’s ankle.
 This "leverages" the hip back into place.
 Stabilization of the pelvis by a strap tied to a board under the patient, or by an assistant, may be helpful.

 Reverse Bigelow Maneuver

 The patient is positioned supine with the hip partially flexed and abducted.
 A firm jerk is then applied to the thigh.
-Another variation has the practitioner apply traction longitudinally with hip adducted and and apply abrupt internal rotation and extention of the hip
+Another variation has the practitioner apply traction longitudinally with hip adducted and apply abrupt internal rotation and extension of the hip

 This technique also is less frequently used due to difficult patient positioning; however, it is often suggested to be a less traumatic process.
 The patient is placed in the prone position with the affected leg allowed to hang from the side of the bed; the knee and hip are flexed while an assistant stabilizes the patient's lower back.
 Traction is applied downward by the practitioner who is holding the leg just below the knee.
 This allows gravity to assist with the traction.
 Internal and external rotation are applied until a successful reduction is felt.